The Modes of Writing:

 • Basic correspondence via email with Nick on questions about the subject matter throughout the course.
 These can be questions, clarifications, excuses, whatnot.

-Let us figure out how to connect our joy to something substantial we can hang our hat on.
+Let us figure out how to connect our joy to something substantial.
 What are the entry points to such joy?
 How do we capture smoke in our hands?

-Here we start ringing ideas into form, which can be fraught with imperfection, so let's be kind to ourselves.
+Here we start bringing ideas into form, which can be fraught with imperfection, so let's be kind to ourselves.

-It is important to observe the world around us, appreciating the abundance of fertility and loving all of it.
+It is important to observe the world around us and appreciate the abundance of fertility and love all of it.
 Writing about place sure sounds like a relief after subjecting ourselves to dialogue.
 Let's enjoy this.

-There is a time when we can benefit from reaching for outside help.
+We can benefit from reaching for outside help.
 This is a way we can find deeper resonances to our work, bigger arcs that connect to universal experience.
 In everything that we write, we can go through and find ideas that connect to cultural, historical, mythological archetypes that can help us find ways of expanding our work.

 Editing is a process that happens concurrently with writing.
 It is a constant action of folding in new pieces, paring them down, understanding the essence of what is really important in our work.

 We want our piece of writing to have a forward momentum so that we wake up tomorrow wanting to work on it again.
-This requires some accessing some agitation, laying out an unresolved equation.
+This requires us to access some agitation, to lay out an unresolved equation.